All Episodes

 I don't know what their objection to it is.

-You you'd have to no that that's that's a well maybe we need to just set up a campaign to buy the shares till we can control it.
+Well, maybe we need to just set up a campaign to buy the shares till we can control it.

-It's what I was getting at yesterday when I, you know, uh innocently asked people what they thought the percentage of the population is gay.
+It's what I was getting at yesterday when I, you know, innocently asked people what they thought the percentage of the population is gay.

 He'd have to sell it off.